CogentRedTester/My-Powershell-Scripts/README.md

 Bypass-Execution-Policy - disables the restrictions on running scripts for the session

-Change-Refresh - changes the refresh rate of an attached monitor (monitor 2), designed to be run from within mpv player
+Change-Refresh - changes the refresh rate of the monitor, designed to be run from within mpv player
+               - syntax is Change-Refresh [monitor number/name] [width] [height] [refreshrate]

 Get-IP-Info.ps1 - prints information about the computers external ip